-For nearly 60 years, Adult & Teen Challenge’s alcohol and substance abuse addiction recovery program has provided long-term recovery for tens of thousands of individuals.
+For nearly 60 years, the Teen Challenge Southeast alcohol and substance abuse addiction recovery program has provided long-term recovery for tens of thousands of individuals.
 We are the largest and longest continuously operated group of addiction recovery centers in the world, with over 200 centers in the U.S. and over 1,000 more centers worldwide.

 Addicts and alcoholics typically start “using” or drinking out of a personal need to cover up some internal issues, such as a need for love, success, forgiveness, belonging, acceptance, a spiritual void, or a lack of life purpose.
 The individual fills such voids in their life with drugs or alcohol, which provide temporary relief for the mental anguish they are feeling.
 However, these substances will take hold and build a chemical dependency in their body, taking away any ability for the addict to stop on their own.
 The dependency becomes too powerful and attempts to get off these substances can often lead to painful and sometimes life-threatening withdrawal symptoms.

 Once invited in, these substances can entirely take over the individual and their mindset, mentally or physically preventing them from stopping on their own.
 The cost of maintaining a habit can sometimes cause the addict to turn to theft (even from their own family), or selling drugs, which can lead to jail sentences.
 Usually, the substances are needed in higher and higher quantities or more frequently to achieve the same effect, until the addict overdoses or otherwise destroys their own body.